nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p4_monitoring-demo-network-environment.md

     ```

 - For a local deployment, leave the Kubernetes storage class field empty, and set Kubernetes Ingress class to the ingress class available in the cluster (public for MicroK8s, nginx for K3s)
-- As External service domain set the domain codename, suffixed by the NMaaS URL.
+- As External service domain set the domain codename, suffixed by the nmaas URL.
 For example, if the domain codename is demo, then External service domain should be set to `demo.nmaas.<INGRESS_LB_IP>.nip.io`.
 - Set the DCN deployment type to `Manual` and tick `DCN Configured`.
 - Set a dummy customer network, for example `127.0.0.1/24`.